huffyhenry/huffyhenry.github.io/_posts/2018-10-21-rethinking-shots.md

 <small>
-_My friends James Yorke, Ben Torvaney, Nikos Overheul and Thom Lawrence commented on preliminary results, read an earlier version of the artcle and provided useful, largely ignored feedback._
+_My friends James Yorke, Ben Torvaney, Nikos Overheul and Thom Lawrence commented on preliminary results, read an earlier version of the article and provided useful, largely ignored feedback._
 </small>